top of page

 Screen Shot 2019-06-03 at 9.48 2.png

-Felip Ballestero
+Felip Ballesteros

 Felip works in the space between marketing, tech, and social justice, serving as a strategist for a multicultural marketing firm in Chicago - Purple Group.
 He’s a global street food connoisseur and a Pokémon Go Level 40 Trainer.
 Son of a Mexican, labor activist, he sees geeking out on tech as a form of economic and creative protest.
 Best way to cut a mango: Bite it.
 Skin and all.